Copycat Starbucks Perfect Oatmeal tastes just like the real thing, yet is easily made for breakfast or a healthy snack at home!

 The content of Starbuck’s dried fruit packet is always changing I feel, so I went for a combo of 2 teaspoons each dried cherries, dried blueberries, and dried cranberries.
 Again, feel free to use whatever dried fruit you’ve got on hand!

 Sprinkle the nuts, dried fruit and remaining banana slices on top of the hot oatmeal, pour yourself a cup of hot coffee, then dive in!

 Serves 1 (easily scalable for 2 or more)

 1/2 cup old fashioned oats (not instant or quick-cooking)

 1/2 cup milk (I used unsweetened vanilla almond breeze)

-- Combine oats, water, milk, and banana slices in a saucepan over medium heat.
-Once bubbling, stir and cook until oats are creamy, about 3 minutes, using a spatula to mash banana slices.
-Remove pan from heat then stir in brown sugar, vanilla, and almond extract.
-Pour into a bowl then top with cherries and almonds.
+- Combine oats, water, milk, and half the banana slices in a saucepan over medium heat.
+Once bubbling, stir and cook until oats are creamy and have nearly absorbed all the liquid, about 5 minutes, using the back of a wooden spoon or spatula to mash banana slices as they cook.

 - Remove pan from heat then stir in brown sugar, flaxseed meal, and vanilla.
 Scrape into a bowl then top with remaining banana slices, nuts, and dried fruit.

 I literally licked this bowl clean – it was so deliciously perfect!
 At Starbucks you can pick and choose between brown sugar, nuts, and dried fruit toppings to add to your oatmeal, so feel free to do the same here.
 Don’t like dried fruit?
 Don’t add it.
 Want to cut down on sugar?
 Nix it!
 Totally your call.
 Enjoy!